GENERAL CARE ROUTINES FOR ALL PATIENTS

 Communicate Findings

-Each Clinical Nurse is responsible for communicating relevant findings about the patient's condition to the CCTC physician and to the Charge Nurse.
+Each RN is responsible for communicating relevant findings about the patient's condition to the CCTC physician and to the Charge Nurse.
 Relevant findings include results of ordered diagnostic tests, abnormal lab results, changes in the patient's response to interventions, deterioration in the patient's condition or the need expressed by family members to communicate with a member of the medical team.

 6.